NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Agents of Edgewatch/Hestriviniaas.md

   - name: ""

   - name: "Entropy Sense (Imprecise) 60 feet"
     desc: " (divine,prediction) Hestriviniaas can anticipate the most likely presence of a creature through a supernatural insight into chaotic probabilities and chance.
-This grants it the ability to sense creatures within the listed range.\nA creature under the effects of [[Spells/Veil of Privacy|Veil of Privacy]] or that is otherwise shielded from divinations and predictions cannot be noticed via entropy sense."
+This grants it the ability to sense creatures within the listed range.\n\nA creature under the effects of [[Spells/Veil of Privacy|Veil of Privacy]] or that is otherwise shielded from divinations and predictions cannot be noticed via entropy sense."

 abilities_mid:
   - name: ""